18F/dev-environment-standardization/pages/languages/javascript.md

 # JavaScript Ecosystem Guide

 The purpose of this guide is to help familiarize yourself with the JavaScript ecosystem and set up a handful of tools to help create a seamless working development environment.
-In particular, we’ll be using a tool called `nvm` to make sure we’ve got the right versions of `node` and `npm` installed for a project.
+In particular, we’ll be using a tool called `nvm` to make sure we’v, e got the right versions of `node` and `npm` installed for a project.

 ## Node Installation